-- For installations at 2,000 feet and less, the firing rate is the same as shown on the unit rating label. - For installations above 2,000 feet, compute the firing rate as shown in the installation example on page 12. - 1.
-Obtain the gas heating value from the gas supplier (HHV). - 2.
+- For installations at 2,000 feet and less, the firing rate is the same as shown on the unit rating label. - For installations above 2,000 feet, compute the firing rate as shown in the installation example on page 12. - Obtain the gas heating value from the gas supplier (HHV). - 2.
 Shut off all other gas fired appliances. - 3.
-Start the unit in heating mode and allow it to run for at least three minutes. - 4.
-Measure the time (in seconds) required for the gas meter to complete one revolution. - 5.
-Convert the time per revolution to cubic feet of gas per hour using Table 17 (page 41). - 6.
+Turn ON the main gas supply at the manual valve. - 4.
+Start the unit in heating mode and allow it to run for at least three minutes in HIGH fire mode (Stage 1 & 2). - Measure the time (in seconds) required for the gas meter to complete one revolution. - Convert the time per revolution to cubic feet of gas per hour using Table 17 (page 41). - 7.
 Multiply the gas flow rate in cubic feet per hour by the heating value of the gas in Btu per cubic foot to obtain the firing rate in Btu per hour.
-See Example (page 17): - 7.
-Adjustments to the firing rate can be made by adjusting the gas manifold pressure.
-See the High Altitude Deration section (pages 11 & 12) for additional information of firing rate at elevations above 2000 ft.
+See Example on page 17: - Adjustments to the firing rate can be made by adjusting the gas manifold pressure.
+See the High Altitude Deration section (pages 11 & 12) for additional information of firing rate at elevations above 2000 ft. - 9.
+Low fire input (Stage 1) must also be verified by repeating all steps outlined for high fire input rate.
+Obtain low fire input values from Table 15 (Page40).
+If necessary, follow the manifold pressure adjustment instructions for the low fire regulator spring to obtain the required input rate.